The Wanderer (Catholic newspaper): History

+It was founded by Joseph Matt on 7 October 1867.
 It was originally published in Milwaukee, Wisconsin in German to minister to German immigrants to Minnesota, Wisconsin, and the Dakotas who were being "attracted to and influenced by Masonic and quasi-Masonic German-language newspapers and organizations."
 A German language edition was published until 1957.
 The English edition began in 1931.